laurilopes/api_docs/v1/documentation/resources/petitions.md

             <td><code>string</code> of comma-separated field names</td>
             <td>
                 <em>(Optional)</em> The fields that will be returned in the
                 response.
-It should be the field names (described below in Response Data), separated by commas.
+The parameter should include the field names (described below in Response Data), separated by commas.
 Omitting this parameter will return all available fields.<br />
                 <br />